-- that the safeguarding and child protection policy is made available to parents and carers; - that all staff and volunteers are properly checked to make sure they are safe to work with the children who attend our setting; - that the setting has procedures for handling allegations of abuse made against members of staff (including the Lead Practitioner) or volunteers; - the safe and appropriate use of cameras, mobile devices (e.g. smart watches) phones, technology and on-line equipment within the setting3; - the Counter Terrorism and Security Act 2015 which places a duty on early years and childcare providers "to have due regard to the need to prevent people from being drawn into terrorism" (The Prevent Duty) is implemented and procedures and ensuring the Fundamental British Values are implemented. - a Designated Safeguarding Lead (DSL) is appointed who has lead responsibility for dealing with all safeguarding issues in our setting. - The Designated Safeguarding Lead (DSL) is Natalie Finn-Powers.
-If they are not available then contact
+- that the safeguarding and child protection policy is made available to parents and carers; - that all staff and volunteers are properly checked to make sure they are safe to work with the children who attend our setting; - that the setting has procedures for handling allegations of abuse made against members of staff (including the Lead Practitioner) or volunteers; - the safe and appropriate use of cameras, mobile devices (e.g. smart watches) phones, technology and on-line equipment within the setting; - the Counter Terrorism and Security Act 2015 which places a duty on early years and childcare providers "to have due regard to the need to prevent people from being drawn into terrorism" (The Prevent Duty) is implemented and procedures and ensuring the Fundamental British Values are implemented as stated in the EYFS. - a Designated Safeguarding Lead (DSL) is appointed who has lead responsibility for dealing with all safeguarding issues in our setting. - The Designated Safeguarding Lead (DSL) is Claire Ajayi.
+If they are not available then contact - The Deputy Designated Safeguarding Lead (DDSL) Natalie Finn-Powers. - Identify the Named Member of the Committee for Safeguarding - Safeguarding Committee Named Lead is the Chair person.

-3 Policy 1.11 Use of mobile phones, digital photography and recording devices
+&lt;sup>2 Policy 1.11 Use of mobile phones, digital photography and recording devices

-- The Deputy Designated Safeguarding Lead (DDSL) Marie Knight. - Identify the Named Member of the Committee for Safeguarding - Safeguarding Committee Named Lead is the Chair person. - Our procedures will be annually reviewed and up-dated. - Ensure that either the DSL or the DDSL is always available, ie. at the setting, to discuss safeguarding concerns.
+- Our procedures will be annually reviewed and up-dated. - Ensure that either the DSL or the DDSL is always available, ie. at the setting, to discuss safeguarding concerns.
 However, if neither is available, then this should not delay appropriate action being taken.
 Staff should consider speaking to a member of the Management Committee.
-In these circumstances, any action taken will be shared with the DSL (or DDSL) as soon as is practically possible. - All staff, and in particular new staff, receive information on the role of the DSL4.
+In these circumstances, any action taken will be shared with the DSL (or DDSL) as soon as is practically possible. - All staff, and in particular new staff, receive information on the role of the DSL.